icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/service-address.md

 ice:/hello?adapter-id=greeter-union
 ```

-A server address-less service address is often used with a ClientConnection.
+A server address-less service address is often used with a `ClientConnection`.
 Since a client connection is bound to a
 single server address, there is no need to repeat the server address when making an invocation with such a connection.

 For example: